Dantdmnl/Share_Manager/README.md

 ## Security & Privacy

 - **DPAPI Encryption**: Credentials are encrypted using Windows Data Protection API (DPAPI), which ties encryption to your user account and machine.
 Only you can decrypt them.
 - **Automatic Migration**: Legacy AES-encrypted credentials (if you're upgrading from an older version) are automatically migrated to DPAPI on first use.
+Config files from older versions are automatically upgraded in-memory to add new properties (e.g., Enabled, SyncShareNameToDriveLabel) on every load.
 - **GDPR Compliant**:
   - **INFO logs** (default): No personal data - share names only for operational purposes
   - **DEBUG logs** (opt-in): Includes usernames for troubleshooting when enabled via `$MANUAL_LOG_LEVEL = 'DEBUG'` (line 56 in script)